This information relates to the voting systems used for state and local government elections in Queensland.

 - Polling officials then count first preferences by looking for the number one (1) next to a candidate’s name and allocating the vote to that person.

-- Next, the person with the lowest number of first preference votes is eliminated from the race and their second preferences are allocated to the remaining candidates.
+- Next, the person with the lowest number of first preference votes is eliminated from the count and their second preferences are allocated to the remaining candidates.

 - Now, the next person with the lowest number of votes is eliminated and their preferences are distributed.